storageos/storageos.github.io/_docs/manage/volumes/resize.md

       --label-rm list        Remove a volume label if exists (default []) -s, --size int             Volume size in GB (default 5)
 ```

+The volume is expanded immediately but you still need to manually resize the
+filesystem by calling resize2fs.

+Shrinking a volume is not supported in the beta.